terraform-provider-openstack/terraform-provider-openstack/website/docs/r/sharedfilesystem_sharenetwork_v2.html.markdown

     `region` argument of the provider is used.
 Changing this creates a new share network.

-* `project_id` - (Optional) The owner of the subnetpool.
-Required if admin wants to create a subnetpool for another project.
-Changing this creates a new share network.

 * `name` - (Optional) The name of the share network.
 Changing this updates the name of the existing share network.